Table of Contents

 - Enhanced Due Diligence (EDD): A more comprehensive process for high-risk customers, including politically exposed persons (PEPs) and high-net-worth individuals (HNWIs).
 It requires additional data collection, continuous monitoring, and scrutiny of transactions with third parties.

-3. Continuous Monitoring (CM)
+3. Ongoing Monitoring (OM)

 What Are the Objectives of KYC?